Nexosis/nexosis.github.io/_guides/MissingValues.md

 We're missing the data for the 16th.
 This missing data could be an important indicator of the trend from that point.
 Of course, the more values which are missing, the greater the effect.

-The Nexosis API makes an inference when there is a gap between observed values, and imputes (creates values) zeroes for the gap at the appropriate interval.
+In time series, the Nexosis API makes an inference when there is a gap between observed values and imputes (creates values) zeroes for the gap at the appropriate interval.
 In other words, the modified dataset on which we would run predictions would be:
 <table>
 <th>Timestamp</th>
 <th>Value</th>